Beng-brown/the-greenbank-pub/README.md

 </details>
 <br>

-As you can see "best Practises" also isnt 100% this is as my main logo ignt big enough and is being stretched when moving down to smaller devices, i fixed this by making a new logo-same design but double the size in width/height and applying a max width code to re-size it down.
+As you can see "best Practices" also isn't 100% this is as my main logo isn't big enough and is being stretched when moving down to smaller devices, i fixed this by making a new logo-same design but double the size in width/height and applying a max width code to re-size it down.
 Preventing any pixilation.

 <details><summary>Final results Desktop/Mobile</summary>
 <img src="assets/img/readme/final-devs.png">